Fred Risser (Progressive politician): Wisconsin Senate

 Before his election to the Senate in 1936, Risser had served as town clerk of the Town of Madison from 1927 to 1928; treasurer of the Highlands Mendota Beach School from 1930 to 1937; was three times elected district attorney of Dane County as a Republican, and in 1933 was president of the Wisconsin District Attorney's Association.
 From 1925 to 1930 he lectured on business law at Madison Area Technical College.

 In 1936, Risser was elected to the 26th Senate District (Dane County) by a wide margin in the general election, after winning a plurality in a three-way Progressive Party primary (Progressive incumbent Harold Groves was not a candidate).
 He was re-elected in 1940 and 1944; but by 1948 the Wisconsin Progressives had merged back into the Republican Party, and (after having to face a challenge in the Republican primary from a non-Progressive), Risser was defeated for re-election in a four-way race by Gaylord Nelson.

 After leaving the Senate, Risser continued to practice law.

+Risser was a delegate to the 1952 Republican National Convention from Wisconsin's 2nd congressional district, arriving at the convention pledged to Earl Warren.

-He died on September 1, 1971.
+Rissler died on September 1, 1971.